notoriousbdg/vrops-dashboard-vms_on_local_datastores/README.md

-# VMs on Local Datastores Dashboard for vRealize Operations 7.5
+# VMs on Local Datastores Dashboard for vRealize Operations 7.5 and 8.0
 ---------

 This dashboard can be used to identify VMs located on local datastores.
 Use the Migrate VM action in the action menu to svMotion the VM to shared datastores without leaving [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html).